Ilia/reel/README.md

 - [ ] Add tests, lots of tests
 - [ ] Add various Env (Prod, Stage, Dev)
 - [ ] Add Output to template
+- [ ] Make LayerVersion work, need to read up on how to use it properly

 ### Tips/Tricks/Hints